-- The percentage of searches that did not have another search within a short period of time
+- The percentage of searches that did not have another search within a short time

 - A combination of different metrics, and/or the like

-The time period, referred to as a “time series model” in the patent, may reflect things like trends and seasonality during the period of time in which data is collected, including patterns such as:
+The time, referred to as a “time series model” in the patent, may reflect things like trends and seasonality during the period in which data is collected, including patterns such as: